-(FH) Septic tanks, manhole risers and manhole covers must be traffic-rated if placed in any area subject to vehicle access.
+- (H) Other types of septic tanks may be accepted if they are constructed and installed in accordance with the recommendations of the State Department of Health Services and are approved by the Health Officer. - (FH) Septic tanks, manhole risers and manhole covers must be traffic-rated if placed in any area subject to vehicle access.

-(IG) Septic tanks shall be placed in conformance with the following distance requirements:
+(G4)- Septic tanks shall be placed in conformance with the following distance requirements: